COPD: Eat Right For More Energy

 Drink Plenty of Fluids

 People with COPD need to be sure to drink enough fluids so that mucus in the airways stays thin, to avoid thick mucus that tends to further block the passage of air.
 However, at meals, it is better to eat first and drink fluids after the meal to avoid feeling full before the meal is finished.
+Good hydration should be part of any good COPD diet plan.

 Some people with COPD need to gain weight.
 One recommended method for people with COPD to gain weight is to substitute milk for water during the day; this causes weight gain and supplies protein, calcium, and vitamin D for healthy bone maintenance.